-We have seen that when rewards from the risky arm are generated by IID Lévy processes with an unknown average payoff per unit of time, the players' strategy in a symmetric MPE of the undiscounted experimentation game depends only - and in a very simple functional form - on the safe payoff, the expected current payoff of the risky arm, and the expected full-information payoff.
+We have seen that when rewards from the risky arm are generated by IID Lévy processes with an unknown average payoff per unit of time, the players' strategy in the symmetric MPE of the undiscounted experimentation game depends only - and in a very simple functional form - on the safe payoff, the expected current payoff of the risky arm, and the expected full-information payoff.
 Given a finite set from which nature draws the unknown average payoff, the equilibrium strategy is then independent of the actual specification of the payoff-generating processes.

 As to the settings with a continuous prior, recall that in the Brownian-normal case the precision of the posterior distribution increases unboundedly with time, as does the inverse of the variance in the Poisson-gamma case.
 Consequently, the posterior probability density function becomes concentrated on a narrow domain of the support.
-If we approximated the normal or gamma distribution with a discrete distribution then, over time, the beliefs would become more and more concentrated on the discrete values closest to the true parameter - this suggests that we could take the 'engineering' approach and focus on discrete distributions, with the specification of the payoff-generating processes being irrelevant.
+If we approximated the normal or gamma distribution with a discrete distribution then, over time, the beliefs would become more and more concentrated on the discrete values closest to the true parameter - this suggests that we could take the 'engineering' approach and focus on discrete distributions, with the specification of the payoff-generating processes being irrelevant.26 easier to identify in the undiscounted limit, but there remains the need to obtain a well-defined law of motion, which may again require restrictions such as Lipschitz continuity and could even lead to existence problems.
+Nevertheless, we believe that the strong long-run average criterion has the potential to prove useful in other contexts, especially since strategies which are optimal under this criterion will shed light on (at least approximately) optimal behaviour for small positive discount rates.